Book Inspired Popsicle Stick Puppets

 source: Kristina Buskirk

-Don’t Let the Pigeon Drive The Bus is one of our favorite books from Mo Willems, so we had to make a pigeon puppet.
-I drew the pigeon’s body on cardstock, cut it out, and then my son helped add on his eyes and a few other details (yarn feet, white stripe on his neck).
+Don’t Let the Pigeon Drive the Bus is one of our favorite books by Mo Willems, so we had to make a pigeon puppet.
+I drew the pigeon’s body on cardstock, cut it out, and then my son helped add his eyes and a few other details (yarn feet, a white stripe on his neck).

 source: Kristina Buskirk